 Moving Into Relationship

-Earth Body Connection is an opportunity to celebrate our interconnection with the body, community and the living Earth.
+Earth Body Connection is an opportunity to celebrate our interconnection with the living Earth.
 Move, play & dive deeply into the present moment through a mix of contemplative and body-based practices that nurture our kinship with nature and one another.

 Nurturing our relationship with this beloved planet Earth is a daily effort within our fast paced, goal oriented society.
 I often find myself sucked into the cultural mind that says we must be humans doing, endlessly marching forward to progress.
 But always an inner voice whispers in protest.
 It calls out from the marrow of my bones.
 The voice is a memory.
 A remembrance of who I am, a human being who is interconnected with all life.